geoerika/ChattyApp/README.md

 Chatty App
 =====================

-A minimal and light dev environment for ReactJS based on a boilerplate project
+A minimal and light dev environment for ReactJS based on a boilerplate project.
+ChattyApp is a multi-user chat application.

 ## Final Product